frPropose a project

 • Energy

-The NGO Pot@maï is leading a project to improve access to basic services in rural areas along the Congo River basin where there is no electricity supply.
-A solution has been developed that combines a submerged water turbine and photovoltaic panels to power a unit offering a range of essential services, such as access to drinking water, charging of electrical appliances, processing and storage of agricultural and fishery products, craft and IT equipment, as well as vocational training, particularly for women and young people.
-As a result, FID is supporting the development of a study, conducted in partnership with Eval-Lab, to document this project’s social impact and the costs of implementation.
+The project developed by the NGO Pot@maï aims to improve access to essential services in rural areas without electricity along the Congo River basin.
+Using a solution combining a submerged tidal turbine and photovoltaic panels, the initiative powers a hub providing essential services such as access to drinking water, device charging, processing and storage of agricultural and fishery products, craft and IT equipment, as well as vocational training, particularly for women and young people.
+In this context, the FID is supporting the development of the study design, carried out in partnership with Eval-Lab, to document the social impacts and implementation costs of this project.

 Hydrolienne sur l'eauHydrolienne sur l'eau